mitarnik04/MicroUnit/docs/output.md

 MicroUnit supports multiple output writers.
 Each writer and its methods are listed below with a concise explanation.

+One or more output writers can be passed to the microunit configuration (`microunit.config.php`) to **define how the test results should be outputted**.
+See [Configuration: withTestWriters](configuration.md#withtestwritersitestwriter-writers) and [Configuration: addTestWriter](configuration.md#addtestwriteritestwriter-writer) for more details.

 ---

 ## Built-in Writers